jgOhYeah/LCDGraph/extras/API.md

 ## `void end()`
 Deallocates the internal circular buffer from memory.
-It is preferable to only create the instance and use it as global (with `clear()` if necessary) for the entire time the program is running to avoid memory fragmentation.
+It is preferable to only create the instance and use it as global (with `clear()` if necessary) for the entire time the program is running to avoid memory fragmentation issues.